bakery-cg2at/bakery/doc/xml_structure.rst

      - degree: the degree of particular CG bead
      - molecule_degree: the degree of the whole CG molecule
      - active_site: the atom that be used to create atomistic bond (format: `<chain_name>:<atom_name>`

+cg_bead.beads.charge_map
+  the list of partial charges that will be assigned to the atoms. e.g. 0.0 0.0 * * 1.0; by using *** user can declare that the partial charge for that atom will be taken from topology file.

 cg_configuration
  *1*, definition of the CG configuration